esnet/gdg/website/content/en/docs/tutorials/orgs_auth.md

 output_path: test/data
 ```

-The organization_id is set to 1.
-In the configuration which matches 'Main Org.' and is the default if unspecified.
+The organization_name is set to `Main Org.` and is the default if unspecified.

 ### Inspect Current Auth Org